-Eligibility Maximum amount Loan period (grace period) Interest ra te SMEs affected by COVID-19.
-However, limited to those who fall under any of the followings: (1) Businesses selected for the J-Startup Program or that seek to expand their business by receiving investment from an investment limited partnership in which the Organization for Small & Medium Enterprises and Regional Innovation, JAPAN invested; (2) Businesses that are performing business revitalization through participation in the Small and Medium Enterprises Revitalization Support Council or an investment limited liability partnership funded by the Organization for Small & Medium Enterprises and Regional Innovation, JAPAN; (3) Business that do not fall under (1) or (2) above and have formulated a business plan and have built a support system such as receiving support from a private financial institution ^(Mete 2).
-Special quota of 1,000 million yen 5 years and 1 month, 7 years, 10 years, 15 years, or 20 years (lump-sum repayment upon maturity) After the third yea for the first three years r, the following two cate ormance during the most Term of 5 years and 1 month, term of 7 years term of 10 years 2.60% 0.50% gories of intere st rate apply
+Eligibility Maximum amount Loan period (grace period) Interest rat te SMEs affected by COVID-19.
+However, limited to those who fall under any of the followings: (1) Businesses selected for the J-Startup Program or that seek to expand their business by receiving investment from an investment limited partnership in which Organization for Small & Medium Enterprises and Regional Innovation, JAPAN (SME Support, JAPAN) invested; (2) Businesses that are performing business revitalization through participation in the Small and Medium Enterprises Revitalization Council (including former Small and Medium Enterprises Revitalization Support Council) or an investment limited liability partnership funded by Organization for Small & Medium Enterprises and Regional Innovation, JAPAN (SME Support, JAPAN); (3) Businesses that do not fall under (1) or (2) above and have formulated a business plan and have built a support system such as receiving support from a private financial institution^(Note 2).
+1,000 million yen 5 years and 1 month, 7 years, 10 years, 15 years, or 20 years (lump-sum repayment upon maturity) the third year, tl for the first three years a ne following two categormance during the most Term of 5 years and 1 month, term of 7 years term of 10 years 2.60% 0.50% ories of intere est rate apply

 Notes: 1.
-An overview of the program as of July 1, 2021.
+An overview of the program as of April 1, 2023.

-2. If the applicant does not wish to receive collaborative support from private financial institutions or other such organization, the applicant must create a business plan with the support of an approved management innovation support organization.
+2. If the applicant does not wish to receive collaborative support from private financial institutions or other such organization, the applicant must create a business plan with the support of support agencies for business innovation.